shirakaba/types-react-without-jsx-intrinsics/README.md

 ### Adding another version of `@types/react`

+It's a totally manual process.
+Clearly it could be automated, but I think the effort payoff isn't sufficient given the decent stability of the typings and the slow release cadence of major versions of React.

 - First, install the desired version of `@types/react` into some temporary project.
 - Copy the files out of the temporary project's `node_modules/@types/react` folder into the `packages` directory in this repo.
 - Rename the copied directory to reflect the package's version number.